List of contour roads in Toronto: Chaplin Crescent

 Chaplin Crescent is a diagonal street located in Toronto, Ontario.
 The street runs almost entirely just north and east of the Kay Gardner Beltline Park, a former railway meant to serve the community of Forest Hill (as well as Fairbank and Briar Hill–Belgravia to the west), and primarily runs parallel to it.
 The street has several parks by it: Castlefield Parkette, Forest Hill Memorial Park, Robert Bateman Parkette, Larratt Parkette, and Oriole Park.
 At the southeast end of the street where it crosses Yonge Street over Line 1's Davisville station and Davisville Yard, it becomes Davisville Avenue, which continues to Bayview Avenue.

 Chaplin Crescent from Roselawn Avenue to Yonge Street is served by TTC route 14 Glencairn.
-Chaplin station on Line 5 Eglinton is scheduled to open in the fourth quarter of 2025 at the earliest with the rest of the line's first phase.
+Chaplin station on Line 5 Eglinton opened in February 2026 with the rest of the line's first phase.